mithril-security/bastionlab/docs/docs/getting-started/installation.md

 Visit the ![NVIDIA drivers page](https://www.nvidia.com/Download/index.aspx) for downloading and installing the appropriate drivers.
 Reboot your system and make sure your GPU is running and accessible.

+#### Install nvidia-container-runtime
-Then Install *nvidia-container-runtime* (for Debian-like systems or [others](https://nvidia.github.io/nvidia-container-runtime/))
+For Debian-like systems or [others](https://nvidia.github.io/nvidia-container-runtime/).

-Repository configuration:
+Add the *nvidia-container-runtime* repository to your list of repositories:
 ```bash
 # Get the GPG key
 curl -s -L https://nvidia.github.io/nvidia-container-runtime/gpgkey | \